History of Balochistan: Arab Caliphates

-During the reign of Caliph Ali, the areas of Balochistan, Makran again broke into revolt.
-Due to civil war in the Islamic empire Ali was unable to take notice of these areas, at last in the year 660 he sent a large force under the command of Haris ibn Marah Abdi towards Makran, Baluchistan.
-Haris ibn Marah Abdi arrived in Makran and conquered it by force then moved north ward to northeastern Balochistan and re-conquered Qandabil (Bolan), then again moving south finally conquered Kalat after a fierce battle.
+During the reign of Caliph Ali, Makran again broke into revolt.
+Due to civil war in the Islamic empire Ali was unable to take notice of these areas, at last in the year 660 he sent a large force under the command of Haris ibn Marah Abdi towards Makran.
+Haris ibn Marah Abdi arrived in Makran and conquered it by force then moved north ward to Qandabil (Bolan), then again moving south finally conquered Kalat after a fierce battle.
 In 663 CE, during the reign of Umayyad Caliph Muawiyah I, Muslims lost control of northeastern Balochistan and Kalat when Haris ibn Marah and large part of his army died on the battle field suppressing a revolt in Kalat.
-Muslim forces latter re-gained the control of the area during Umayyads' reign.
+Muslim forces later re-gained the control of the area during Umayyads' reign.
 It also remained part of Abbasid Caliphate's empire.

-Arab rule in Balochistan lasted until the end of the 10th century.
-The parts of Balochistan best known to them were Turan (the Jhalawan country) with its capital at Khuzdar, and Nudha or Budha (Kachhi).
-Around 976, Ibn Haukal found an Arab governor residing in Kaikanan (probably the modern Nal) and governing Khuzdar during his second visit to India.
+Arab rule in Makran lasted until the end of the 10th century.
+The parts of the region best known to them were Turan (the Jhalawan country) with its capital at Khuzdar, and Nudha or Budha (Kachhi).
+Around 976, Ibn Hawqal found an Arab governor residing in Qayqan (probably the modern Nal) and governing Khuzdar during his second visit to India.

 Ghaznavid Empire

-Shortly afterwards, western Balochistan fell to Nasir-ud-din Sabuktagin.
-His son, Mahmud of Ghazni, conquered the whole of Balochistan.
+Shortly afterwards, western Balochistan fell to Nasir-ud-Din Sabuktigin.
+His son, Mahmud of Ghazni, conquered the whole of Makran.
 After the Ghaznavids, the area passed to the Ghurids.
-A little later, western Balochistan, Iranian Balochistan, became part of the dominion of Sultan Muhammad Khan of Khwarazmian (Khiva) in 1219.
+A little later, present-day Balochistan became part of the dominion of Sultan Muhammad Khan of Khwarazmian dynasty in 1219.
 However, in around 1223 a Mongol expedition under Chagatai, the son of Genghis Khan, penetrated as far as Makran.
 A few years later, southeastern Baluchistan briefly came under the rule of Sultan Iltutmish of Delhi Sultanate but soon came back under Mongol rule.
-The raids organised by the Mongols have left a lasting mark on history of Baluchistan, from Makran to Gomal the Mongols and the atrocities they caused are still well known.
+The raids organised by the Mongols have left a lasting mark on the region, and the atrocities they caused are still well known.

-Afterwards part of the history of Balochistan centres around Kandahar and it was in this area in 1398 that Pir Muhammad, the grandson of Timur, fought the Afghans in the Sulaiman mountains.
+Afterwards the history of region centres around Kandahar and it was in this area in 1398 that Pir Muhammad, the grandson of Timur, fought the Afghans in the Sulaiman Mountains.
 According to local tradition Timur himself passed through Marri country during one of his Indian expeditions.